Rock Will Never Die

 Rock Will Never Die is a Michael Schenker Group live album released in 1984 and recorded at Hammersmith Odeon in London, over two nights in October 1983.
 The concert was also released in VHS with the same title.
 This is the last album recorded with Gary Barden before he rejoined the band in 2008.

-The final track "Doctor Doctor", which Schenker originally recorded with UFO, features a guest appearance by Klaus Meine and Rudolf Schenker of Scorpions.
+The final track "Doctor Doctor", which Schenker originally recorded with UFO, features a guest appearance by Klaus Meine and Rudolf Schenker of Scorpions, Michael Schenker's former band.

 Track listing

 See 2009 remastered version for songwriting credits.